CMPUT301W22T17/CMPUT301_GroupProject/README.md

 SUPERQR, Pokemon-Go-like game where players collect QR codes

 Created by

 Steven Fan

 Jan Chow

 Liam Chen

-Andy le
+Andy Le

 Muzammill Mandary

 This is the repository containing our main project in CMPUT301.

 References (also commented in code where used)